roger-that-dev/nerd-athletic-blog/posts/critical-speed-model/critical-speed-model.md

 ## Footnotes

-[^1]: If you are familiar with [Roberto Canova-style](https://www.letsrun.com/forum/flat_read.php?thread=2959804) percentage based training then, for example, 5% slower than a 5km pace of 3:30min/km would be $210\times1.05=220.5$ and so adds 10 seconds to your pace, which would now be 3:40min/km.
+[^1]: If you are familiar with [Renato Canova-style](https://www.letsrun.com/forum/flat_read.php?thread=2959804) percentage based training then, for example, 5% slower than a 5km pace of 3:30min/km would be $210\times1.05=220.5$ and so adds 10 seconds to your pace, which would now be 3:40min/km.

 [^2]: The paper can be found [here](https://www.tandfonline.com/doi/abs/10.1080/00140136508930810) and is worth a read.
 It's only within the last 15 years or so that the critical power model has come to the fore.